 - Crying in the litter tray

-- Frequent need to urinate (pollakiuria) which may result in only a small amount of urine being passed
+- Frequent need to urinate (pollakiuria) which may result in the passage of small amounts of urine

 - Weak flow of urine